 Year to Date November 2020 Passenger Enplanements at Halifax Stanfield International Airport

-While passenger enplanements are not representative of visitation to Nova Scotia, they reflect passenger traffic (both Nova Scotians and non-resident visitors) at the Halifax International Airport, which is a good indicator of how travel to Nova Scotia is being affected by the COVID-19 pandemic.
+While passenger enplanements are not representative of visitation to Nova Scotia, they reflect passenger traffic (both Nova Scotians and non-resident visitors) at the Halifax airport, which is a good indicator of how travel to Nova Scotia is being affected by the COVID-19 pandemic.

 Passenger Enplanements at the Halifax Stanfield International Airport: